SofaKingAndroid/SofaKingAndroid/README.md

 $ chmod a+x ~/bin/repo

-Create directory for where the SofaKingAndroid repo will be stored and synced
+Create directory for where the Nocturnal Open Source repo will be stored and synced

 $ mkdir ~/dev

-$ mkdir ~/dev/sofa
+$ mkdir ~/dev/nosp

-Move to our new sofa directory
+Move to our new NOSP directory

-$ cd ~/dev/sofa
+$ cd ~/dev/nosp

-Initialize the sofa repo and download the manifest
+Initialize the NOSP repo and download the manifest

 Init core trees without any device/kernel/vendor :

-$ repo init -u https://github.com/SofaKingAndroid/platform_manifest.git -b ska43
+$ repo init -u https://github.com/NOSP/platform_manifest.git -b master

 sync repo :

-$ repo sync
-use the Make clean script if you want to do a clean build
+$ repo sync use the Make clean script if you want to do a clean build

 $ make clean && make clobber